yut-code/yut-code/README.md

 - 🌱 I’m currently learning **React.JS & Java!**

-- 👯‍♀️ I’m looking to collaborate on **any project that creates a positive impact on the world :)**

 - 👩🏻‍💻 I’m looking forward to **exploring the different roles in tech.**

 - 💻 All of my projects are available here or on my <a href="https://devpost.com/yut-code?ref_content=user-portfolio&ref_feature=portfolio&ref_medium=global-nav">devpost<a>!

-- 📝 Soon, I hope to create my own website where I can blog about my university journey!
+- 📝 In the future, I hope to create my own website where I can blog about my university journey!

 - 💬 Ask me about my past experience at coding camps such as **Google CSSI** and my **volunteer work**!